DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/README.md

    - [`Combined_Master_Model.py`](Modules/Combined_Master_Model.py) combines all modules into a single SBML model
    - The generated SBML model is saved in `generated/sbml/combined_master_model_{drug_type}.xml`
    - Each module contributes its specific components to the final model
+   - This file does not need to be run on its own as it is called by the run scripts

 2. **Model Simulation**
    - [`run_combined_master_model_multi_dose.py`](run_combined_master_model_multi_dose.py) handles model simulation